andredesousa/angular-cypress-cucumber/README.md

 [Angular DevTools](https://angular.io/guide/devtools/) is a Chrome extension that provides debugging and profiling capabilities for Angular applications.

 You can use our IDE for debugging unit and end-to-end tests.
-Also, you can debug unit tests with `debugger` keyword if you run `npm run test:debug`.
+Also, you can debug unit tests with `debugger` keyword if you use `npm run test:debug`.
 Cypress also exposes a shortcut for debugging commands, `.debug()`.
 These functionalities are provided natively or based on plugins.

 ## Build

-Run `ng build` to build the project.
+Use `npm run build` to build the project.
 The build artifacts will be stored in the `dist/app/` directory.

 ## Further help